Dynamic-Flakes/right-to-use-core/README.md

   - Implement feedback-driven improvements to enhance user experience and platform reliability
   - Develop educational materials and marketing campaigns to onboard creators and buyers.
   - Integrate additional features such as analytics for creators and sustainability tracking tools.
+  - Launch a comprehensive marketing campaign targeting content creators, investors, and brands.
+ - Partner with influencers and creator hubs to encourage the adoption of the RYTU platform.
+ - Expand XRPL wallet integrations to include popular wallets like Xumm.

 - Phase 4: Full Launch and Scaling  (10-12 months):
    - Scale platform with gamified rewards.